Waterdragen/Frogpad_analyzer/README.md

 | Rolls | 26.453 | 27.3638 | 18.9485 |
 | Effort | 61.1999 | 57.4238 | 58.5 |

-At this point, no keyboard layouts got Best 10% for each category.
+At this point, no keyboard layouts got Best 10% in all categories.
 So I have to adjust the threshold to Best 15%.  <br>

 Row / Col / Layer constriants: